 Opioid Free Treatment

-Dr. Malan has found that there are effective ways to control pain and use less opioids, or even have an opioid free postoperative experience.
-Dr. Malan uses the following methods to allow patients to go back to normal activities in less time because therapy includes using long-lasting analgesic techniques.
+Dr. Malan, Dr. Ballenger, Dr. Hurst or Dr. Kilkuts has found that there are effective ways to control pain and use less opioids, or even have an opioid free postoperative experience.
+Drs.
+Malan, Ballenger, Hurst or Kilkuts uses the following methods to allow patients to go back to normal activities in less time because therapy includes using long-lasting analgesic techniques.

 Multimodal Approach to Control Postoperative Pain

 The multimodal approach involves the simultaneous use of a combination of 2 analgesics that act at different sites within the central and peripheral nervous systems in an effort to:

 - Minimize opioid use and opioid releated adverse drug events

 We combine multiple options to control pain that include the use of a long acting local anesthetic (EXPAREL).
 EXPAREL® is injected directly to the surgical site during the procedure.
 It starts working before you feel the pain and numbs the area around the site and gives long-lasting (up to 3 days) of pain control, meaning you may need fewer pain medications.

 EXPAREL Uses DepoFoam® to Release Bupivacaine Over Time

 By utilizing the DepoFoam product delivery platform, EXPAREL delivers therapeutic levels of bupivacaine over time.
 DepoFoam is a multivesicular liposomal product delivery technology that encapsulates drugs without altering their molecular structure and then releases them up to 3 days after injection.